Mreaggle/JumpstyleUnitedNations/README.md

 Help us nominating key figures for specific projects and questions, or directly volunteer by messaging us on Instagram: [@jumpstyleunitednations](https://instagram.com/jumpstyleunitednations).
 Find all needed information on how to contribute under [./HowTo/ branch.](./HowTo/)

-### Current Volunteering Tasks
+### Running Projects

+- **⌛ The Jumpstyle Timeline:**
+  A collaborative project documenting the history of Jumpstyle from various perspectives and experiences.

+- **🗃️ The Jumpstyle Archive:**
+  A collaborative project documenting the history of Jumpstyle from various perspectives and experiences.
+- **Building The Collaborative Jumpstyle

+- **🗺️ The Jumpstyle Frameworks**
+  Open share of validated standards, guidelines, good practices, routines, competition systems and similar.

-- **Community Mapping**
+- **🗺️ The Community Mapping**
-  Building a hierarchy chart for each nation based on JUN Nation-community framework.
+  Mapping specifications around active and inactive communities on JUN Nation-community framework.
   - 🇧🇷 Brazil ✅
   - 🇷🇺 Russia ✅
-  - Other countries in progress...
+  - Other nations in progress...

-- **Building The Jumpstyle Timeline:**
-  A collaborative project documenting the history of Jumpstyle from various perspectives and experiences.

-- **Building The Jumpstyle Archive:**
-  A collaborative project documenting the history of Jumpstyle from various perspectives and experiences.
-- **Building The Collaborative Jumpstyle Frameworks project to openly share standards, guidelines, good practices, routines, competition systems and etc...

-- **Building The JUNToolkit:**
+- **🛠️ The JUNToolkit:**
    A curated tool set of all kinds that will lead a volunteer's work a lot easier.

+- **The Digital Jumpstyle Platform**
+   A place to innovate and make good use of data and information centralized in JUN.
+All projects originated in JUN will be used here to build a bigger platform for Jumpers around the World.

+- **Updating AwesomeJumpstyle**
+   AwesomeJumpstyle is the most updated list of current events in Jumpstyle scene.

 ---
+###### `📩 Apply now by sending us a DM on our [Instagram page (@jumpstyleunitednations)](https://instagram.com/JumpstyleUnitedNations) so you can speak for your nation and discuss on the board.
+Read [rules](#volunteering) before starting.`

 # AwesomeJumpstyle